Home / Blog / Best Practices for Managing Multi-Cloud Environments

 For example, a multi-cloud strategy might include an Amazon Web Services (AWS) IaaS and Microsoft Azure PaaS deployment with different SaaS applications or developer products used in each.

-Why use a Multi-cloud Strategy?
+Why Choose a Multi-cloud Strategy?

-• Flexibility: Expanding technology stack to enable innovation
+Expand technology stack to enable innovation.

 What Are the Security Challenges with a Multi-cloud Strategy?